segmentio/segment-docs/src/connections/destination-data-control.md

 ## Export your Source Schema

-Segment allows users with Source View permissions to download Source Schemas as a CSV file, maximizing portability and access to event data.
+Segment allows users with Source Read-only permissions to download Source Schemas as a CSV file, maximizing portability and access to event data.
 You can download a copy of your schema by visiting the Source Schema page.

 > success ""
 > You can export Track, Identify, and Group Source Schemas.